algorandfoundation/puya/docs/lg-types.md

 data = algopy.Bytes(b"abc")
 # no arguments defaults to an empty value
 empty = algopy.Bytes()
-# empty is False, non-empty is Ture
+# empty is False, non-empty is True
 assert data
 assert not empty
 # Like Python's `bytes`, `Bytes` is immutable, augmented assignment operators return new values